Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Multi-country comparisons

 \end{small}

-The forecast uncertainties increase in prediction interval width as maturities increase from $T=5$ to $T=30$ for a given age.
-They also increase as the initial ages when entering contracts increase from 60 to 105 for a given maturity.
+The forecast uncertainty increases the width of the prediction interval as maturity increases from $T=5$ to $T=30$ for a given age.
+They also increase as the initial ages at contract entry range from 60 to 105 for a given maturity.
+Figures~\ref{fig:9a} and~\ref{fig:9b} show the 80\% and 95\% prediction intervals for annuity prices at entry age 60 with 5-year maturity in 24 countries, while Figures~\ref{fig:9c} and~\ref{fig:9d} show the results for entry age 70 with 20-year maturity.

-Figures~\ref{fig:9a} and~\ref{fig:9b} show the 80\% and 95\% prediction intervals for annuity prices at entry age 60 with 5-year maturity across 24 countries, while Figures~\ref{fig:9c} and~\ref{fig:9d} show the results for entry age 70 with 20-year maturity.
-With a return of one monetary unit, estimates are shown as open circles, with open intervals indicating prediction intervals.
-Forecast uncertainty is noticeably higher for Iceland and lower for Hungary.
-With increasing maturity, prediction intervals widen, reflecting greater long-term uncertainty.
+With a return of one monetary unit, estimates are shown as open circles, with open intervals indicating 80\% and 95\% pointwise prediction intervals in red and blue, respectively.
+The forecast uncertainty is noticeably higher for Iceland and lower for Hungary.
+As maturity increases, the prediction intervals widen, reflecting greater long-term uncertainty.